rutulkotak/BluetoothBle/README.md

 =========
 When you start application, it will show a list of options to use Bluetooth and BLE related operations.
 From first screen, user can turn ON / OFF bluetooth as per it's state.
-And when bluetooth is ON, user can see,
+And when bluetooth is ON, user can see following.

-(1) List of paired devices.
+1. List of paired devices.
-(2) User can discovery available devices.
+2. User can discovery available devices.
-(3) User can get list of BLE devices.
+3. User can get list of BLE devices.

 Please Note: